- Disobedient Bodies: JW Anderson Curates The Hepworth Wakefield

 MORE ABOUT THE ARTIST

 Howard Hodgkin was born in 1932 in London, England.
-Hodgkin currently lives and works in London, Normandy and Mumbai.
+He died in March 2017.

 He attended the Camberwell School of Art from 1949 to 1950, and Bath Academy of Art from 1950 to 1954.
 In 1972 he became a Trustee of the Tate Gallery from 1970-76 and of the National Gallery from 1978-85.
 In 1976 he was appointed a CBE, in 1984 he represented Britain at the XLI Venice Biennale and was awarded the Turner Prize in 1985.
 Hodgkin was knighted in 1992, awarded the Shakespeare Prize in Hamburg in 1997, made a Companion of Honour in 2003 and given the Swarovski Whitechapel Art Icon in 2014.
 His first retrospective was curated by Nicholas Serota at the Museum of Modern Art, Oxford, in 1976.
 His current and future exhibitions include: “Made in Mumbai,” Curator’s Gallery at Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Mumbai (2016); and “Absent Friends,” National Portrait Gallery, London (2017).